 Firebase Dynamic Links is a service that allows developers to create and manage smart URLs sending users to any location within their iOS, Android, or web application.
-Firebase Dynamic Links persists during the application install process, so even new users will see the content they are looking for when they open the app for the first time.
+Firebase Dynamic Links persists during the application install process, so new users see the content they are looking for when they open the app for the first time.